 Are you a business, or freelancer considering accepting crypto payments?
 This article will tell you everything you need to invoice in crypto.

 We’ll look at why you’d want to accept crypto payments, how to receive them, how to send an invoice in crypto using a crypto invoice template or crypto invoice generator, and some important things to be aware of.

 By the end of this article, you should have all the processes and tools in place to start accepting crypto payments.

 Why accept crypto payments?

 There are good reasons to accept crypto payment.
-Chances are, you have already had clients who have asked to pay in crypto.
+Chances are, you have already had clients who have asked for an invoice in crypto for crypto payment.